-Mr. President, let me just conclude by saying, the fact is, when I hear our colleagues say, No. 1, President Clinton is responsible for our failure to have a budget resolution, that is absolutely untrue.
+Mr. President, let me just conclude by saying, the fact is, when I hear our colleagues say, No. I. President Clinton is responsible for our failure to have a budget resolution, that is absolutely untrue.
 There is not a Member of this body who does not understand the President does not have one thing to do with the budget resolution.
-The budget resolution is just that-it is a resolu-tion by both Houses of Congress.
+The budget resolution is just that-it is a resolution by both Houses of Congress.
+It is our responsibility to pass a budget rescion by both Houses of Congress.
 It is our responsibility to pass a budget resolution, and this Congress has failed.
 For the first time in 24 years, there is no budget resolution.
-The Senate passed a budget resolution, but the Re-publicans in the House and the Republicans in the Senate could never agree, and so for months the appropriations bills were delayed.
-So here we are at the start of a new fiscal year-no budg-et, no appropriations bills, and we are sitting here wondering how it is going to end
+The Senate publicans in the House and the Republicans in the Benate could never agree, and so for months the appropriations bills were delayed.
+So here we are at the start of a new fiscal year-no budget, no appropriations bills, and we are sitting here wondering how it is going to be a support of the start of the star to end.

 I think we know how it is going to end, Mr. President.
 It is going to end with a huge continuing resolution.
 There will probably be thousands of pages.
-There will probably he seven or eight appropriations bills all glommed into one package.
+There will probably be seven or eight appropriations bills all glommed into one package.
 And remember what Ronald Reagan said about that kind of process?
 He said in his 1987 State of the Union Address:

-. . the budget process is a sorry spectacle.
-The missing of deadlines and the nightmare of monstrous continuing resolutions packing hundreds of billions of dollars of spending into one bill must be stopped.
+. . . the budget process is a sorry spectacle.
+The missing of deadlines and the nightmare of monstrous continuing resolutions packing hundreds of billions of dollars of spending lutto are bill must be stonged.